 7.7D Spurious response for UL MIMO

-For UE with two transmitter antenna connectors in closed-loop spatial multiplexing scheme, the minimum requirements specified in clause 7.7 shall be met with the UL MIMO configurations described in clause 6.2D.1 and in clause 6.2F.1D for shared spectrum access operation.
-For UL MIMO, the parameter PCMAX_L is defined as the total transmitter power over the two transmit antenna connectors.
+For UE with two or four transmitter antenna connectors in closed-loop spatial multiplexing scheme, the minimum requirements specified in clause 7.7 shall be met with the UL MIMO configurations described in clause 6.2D.1 and in clause 6.2F.1D for shared spectrum access operation.
+For UL MIMO, the parameter PCMAX_L is defined as the total transmitter power over all transmit antenna connectors.

 <Next Change>